orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

 - when the service call completes
     - the `my-repeated-grid` repeated grid is cleared
     - iterating over the XML response, for each iteration
-        - adds an iteration at the end of the `my-repeated-grid` repeated grid
+        - adds a repetition at the end of the `my-repeated-grid` repeated grid
-        - sets the value of controls on the new iteration
+        - sets the value of controls on the new repetition
     - finally, all the `result-dropdown` dropdown control items are updated

 ```xml